One of the world’s biggest icebergs closer to splitting from Antarctica

+That’s the size of four Londons or more than seven New York Citys.

-In early June, scientists said the Larsen C was 8 miles from the edge of the ice.
-It’s now just 3 miles away, according to the European Space Agency.
+In early June, scientists said the Larsen C was 13 kilometers (8 miles) from the edge of the ice.
+It’s now just five kilometers (3 miles) away, according to the European Space Agency (ESA).

 Larsen C is a portion of the greater Larsen Ice Shelf on the northeastern coast of Antarctica.